Get your questions answered

 Q: Nine-month Global Skills Program Payment Schedule: +A:

-If a student is enrolling in our nine-month program, the remaining tuition may be paid in two installments.
+If a student is enrolling in our nine-month program, the remaining tuition after the deposit is paid may be paid in two installments.
 The first payment is due no later than 90 days prior to the initial departure date of the program.
+If a student enrolls closer than 90 days prior to the start of the initial departure date, the first payment is due with 15 days of acceptance.
 The second payment is due no later than 90 days prior to the departure date of the second trimester.

 However, for those students enrolling in our nine-month program and who are recipients of the Early Application Discount, the first tuition payment is due 90 days after the date of the deposit payment.
 And the second payment is due no later than 180 days after the date of the deposit payment.